raspberrypilearning/see-like-a-bat/worksheet2.md

 To finish off you can make your device into a wearable.

-1. Sew or glue the ultrasonic distance sensor to the palm side of a glove.
+1. Sew or glue the UDS to the palm side of a glove.

 	![ultra and glove](images/glove_uds.jpg)